Happyculture/combawa/README.md

 Combawa is the script that will ease your project reinstallation when you want to test your freshly baked feature.

 It's designed with an IC context in mind for the local station.
-When you will start using Combawa, you will initiate a build scenario (we suggest the production scenario) to set default values to the internal options (should you backup the site when building?
-Retrieve a reference dump...)
+When you will start using Combawa, you will initiate a build scenario (we suggest the production scenario) to set default values to the internal options (should my script backup the site before building?
+Retrieve a fresh reference dump from production...)
 You can build the project from an installation profile, from existing config or from a reference dump directly retrieved from your production server.

 ### How to use Combawa

-Running Combawa to (re)build your project mostly resumes to run this command: `./vendor/bin/combawa`.
+Running Combawa to (re)build your project mostly resumes to running this command: `./vendor/bin/combawa`.

 When you are building a site, the following steps are followed:
 * Preflight checkup (system requirement + setup verifications)
 * Predeployment actions (fetch a remote DB, save a backup of the current install, drop the DB)
 * Build actions (install or update mode (differences below))
-* Postdeployment (rebuild caches, generate a connection link...)
+* Postdeployment (rebuild caches, generate a connection link, setup env specific modules, reindex...)

 Combawa takes the default settings when you run it with no extra arguments.
 You can override them on the fly (see arguments section below).